vinsol-spree-contrib/spree_admin_roles_and_access/README.md

 Pattern of the permissions :-

   1. Can/cannot - specifies whether the user with that permission can do or cannot do that task.
-  2. Action - specfies the action which can be done by that model or subject like update, index, create etc. There is a special action called manage which matches every action.
+  2. Action - specifies the action which can be done by that model or subject like update, index, create etc. There is a special action called manage which matches every action.
   3. Subject - specified the model like products, users etc. of which the permission is given.
 There is an special subject called all which matches every subject.
   4. Attributes - specifies the attributes for which the permission is specified.
-Readonly actions shouldn't require this like index, read etc. But it is more secure if we specify them in other actions like create or update.
+Read-only actions shouldn't require this like index, read etc. But it is more secure if we specify them in other actions like create or update.

 Some Examples :-